Karim-Adnan/KCC-Portal/README.md

 # KCC-Portal

-Flutter project for 3rd-4th year - KCC Institute of Technlogy and Management
+Flutter project for 3rd-4th year - KCC Institute of Technology and Management